monicaleep/100DaysOfCode/readme.md

   - Challenge: Course was quite outdated so some node modules had security issues, upon updating to latest had to make some other changes
   - Also, first time to run microservices.
 - Day 4: Add my own search feature to the ToDo app all by myself :)
-- Day 5: Reviewed Sass on freeCodeCamp and worked through React (official tutorial) and started React section on freeCodeCamp.
+- Day 5: Reviewed Sass on freeCodeCamp and worked through React (official tutorial) and started [React](react.md) section on freeCodeCamp.
-- Day 6: Working through React section on freeCodeCamp - 50% done.
+- Day 6: Working through [React](react.md) section on freeCodeCamp - 50% done.
 Finding this a bit better to understand than the "official" React tutorial.
+- Day 7: Continuing through the React challenges ~70% though.
+Quite a lot to digest.